Layer separation of the 3D incompressible Navier-Stokes equation in a bounded domain: Introduction

 \subsection{Literature review}

 \paragraph{\bf Boundary layer and the inviscid limit problem}

 The gap between the Euler solution $\ub$ and the low-viscosity Navier--Stokes solution $\unu$ is due to the ``boundary layer'', which refers to a thin layer of fluid near the boundary $\partial \Omega$ that exhibits instability and turbulent structure, in contrast with the regular Euler solution $\ub$ whose behavior near the boundary is predicted to be laminar.
-This has been observed from physical experiments \cite{Lee2012} and numerical simulations \cite{Deck2018}.
-Via Hilbert expansion, Prandtl \cite{Prandtl1904} conducted an asymptotic analysis of the Navier--Stokes system near the boundary and suggested that the turbulent structure is supported in a boundary layer of width $O (\sqrt \nu)$.
+This has been observed from physical experiments \cite{Lee2014} and numerical simulations \cite{Deck2018}.
+Using a singular asymptotic expansion, Prandtl \cite{Prandtl1904} conducted an asymptotic analysis of the Navier--Stokes system near the boundary and suggested that the turbulent structure is supported in a boundary layer of width $O (\sqrt \nu)$.
 Even though the width of the boundary layer converges to zero in the inviscid limit, it is unclear whether the energy inside the boundary layer always converges to zero.
-In fact, the Prandtl layer with a simple shear background flow could be ill-posed. \cite{Grenier2000,E2000,Varet2010,Varet2012}
+In fact, the Prandtl layer with a non-monotonic shear background flow is unstable and ill-posed in Sobolev spaces.
+See \cite{Grenier2000,E2000,Varet2010,Varet2012}.

 An important positive result for the inviscid limit to hold is the celebrated work of Kato \cite{Kato1984}, where he proved $\LS (\ub) = 0$ if the energy dissipation in a boundary layer of width $\delta = c \nu$ vanishes.